Netflix Prize: Prizes

 Prizes were based on improvement over Netflix's own algorithm, called Cinematch, or the previous year's score if a team has made improvement beyond a certain threshold.
 A trivial algorithm that predicts for each movie in the quiz set its average grade from the training data produces an RMSE of 1.0540.
 Cinematch uses "straightforward statistical linear models with a lot of data conditioning."
 The performance of Cinematch had plateaued by 2006.

 Using only the training data, Cinematch scores an RMSE of 0.9514 on the quiz data, roughly a 10% improvement over the trivial algorithm.
 Cinematch has a similar performance on the test set, 0.9525.
 In order to win the grand prize of $1,000,000, a participating team had to improve this by another 10%, to achieve 0.8572 on the test set.
 Such an improvement on the quiz set corresponds to an RMSE of 0.8563.

 As long as no team won the grand prize, a progress prize of $50,000 was awarded every year for the best result thus far.
 However, in order to win this prize, an algorithm had to improve the RMSE on the quiz set by at least 1% over the previous progress prize winner (or over Cinematch, the first year).
 If no submission succeeded, the progress prize was not to be awarded for that year.

 To win a progress or grand prize a participant had to provide source code and a description of the algorithm to the jury within one week after being contacted by them.
 Following verification the winner also had to provide a non-exclusive license to Netflix.
 Netflix would publish only the description, not the source code, of the system.
 (To keep their algorithm and source code secret, a team could choose not to claim a prize.)
 The jury also kept their predictions secret from other participants.
 A team could send as many attempts to predict grades as they wish.
 Originally submissions were limited to once a week, but the interval was quickly modified to once a day.
 A team's best submission so far counted as their current submission.

-Once one of the teams succeeded to improve the RMSE by 10% or more, the jury would issue a last call, giving all teams 30 days to send their submissions.
-Only then, the team with best submission was asked for the algorithm description, source code, and non-exclusive license, and, after successful verification; declared a grand prize winner.
+Once one of the teams succeeded in improving the RMSE by 10% or more, the jury would issue a last call, giving all teams 30 days to send their submissions.
+Only then, the team with the best submission was asked for the algorithm description, source code, and non-exclusive license, and, after successful verification; declared a grand prize winner.

 The contest would last until the grand prize winner was declared.
 Had no one received the grand prize, it would have lasted for at least five years (until October 2, 2011).
 After that date, the contest could have been terminated at any time at Netflix's sole discretion.